Instructions for Registering Horses

 HEEL – A white marking found across the entire heel or simply on one side.

-CORONET – A white marking from the foot to the first inch above the hoof, extending all the way around the foot to be inclusive of the
+CORONET – A white marking from the foot to the first inch above the hoof, extending all the way around the foot to be inclusive of the heel

 PASTERN – A white marking that extends from the top of the hoof up to the bottom of the ankle or fetlock joint.